top of page

 Apply:

-Interested applicants must sends a cover letter and resume to Robert Grant.
-The interview process starts on 11/4/24, and the application deadline is 11/8/24.
-The position offers a competitive salary of $42,00 - $47,500 and includes health benefits, paid time off (PTO), retirement package and flexible work schedule.
+Interested applicants must provide a cover letter and resume to rgrant@nwneighborhoods.org.
+Applications will be reviewed on a rolling basis.
+The salary is $57,500 and includes health benefits, paid time off (PTO), retirement package and flexible work schedule.

 This position description is not intended to be a complete list of all responsibilities, duties or skills required for the job and is subject to review and change at any time, with or without notice, in accordance with the needs of Northwest Neighborhoods.
 Since no position description can detail all the duties and responsibilities that may be required from time to time in the performance of a job, duties and responsibilities that may be inherent in a job, reasonably required for its performance, or required due to the changing nature of the job shall also be considered part of the jobholder’s responsibility.